egamma/vision-participant/README.md

 ## Usage

 In the chat view you can activate the particupant using `@vision` and enter a question about an image.
-If there is no image reference in the prompt, the participant will ask for one.
+If there is no image reference in the prompt (`#image`), the participant will prompt for an image using a file dialog.

-From an open `.png` file you use the CoPilot icon to initiate a chat about the image.
+From an open `.png` file you can use the CoPilot icon in the editor toolbar to initiate a chat about the image shown in the editor.

+When the response from the model includes a single html code block in the response, then the chat provides a 'Preview' button to preview the page in the simple browser.

 ## Examples